amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ![Clone repository in GitHub Desktop](/img/images/github-desktop.png)

 In the **Clone a repository** tab, click on the **URL** tab and paste in the repository's URL.
-Then, select the local path (the place where the repository will be stored on your local machine) and click **Clone**.
+Then, select the local path (the place where the repository will be stored on your computer) and click **Clone**.

 ![Clone a repository using URL](/img/images/clone-in-github-desktop.png)

-Now, you have a copy of the project on your local machine and can make contributions.
+Now, you have a copy of the project on your computer and can make contributions.

 ## Contributing to a project